morp1e/morp1e/README.md

 </div>

-I'm a Digital Game Design student in Northern Cyprus.
-I'm not an AI expert, and I'm not here to cosplay one.
+Digital Game Design student in Northern Cyprus.
+Not an AI expert, and not here to cosplay one.
 I'm learning.
 I care about agents, games, digital art, philosophy, occultism, and what happens when they collide.

 This GitHub is early and mostly empty.
 Good.
 I'd rather leave it empty than fill it with generated garbage and call it a portfolio.